 First to tingle our taste buds was an authentic Italian coffee at a bar.
 Not actually a bar as we know, but it’s how Italians refer to a café or coffee shop.
 Italians take their coffee culture very seriously, downing two or three cups of a caffè daily – commonly known as an espresso.

 We watched the baristas work their magic whilst Silvia explained all the different types of coffee available.
 I learnt how to drink coffee like a true Italian too.
 Cleanse one’s palate with water first to allow the true flavours flood your mouth and always add sugar.
 The Romans like a sweet edge to their caffeine fix.

-We sampled the tastiest rectangles at Forno Campo de Fiori, open since 1880.
-All the pizzas are still handmade and their secret lies in the long fermentation process.
+We sampled the tastiest rectangles at Forno Campo de Fiori, delighting customers for the past 30 years.
+All the pizzas are handmade and their secret lies in the long fermentation process.
 In true Roman style we chomped our way through a pizza bianca topped with mushrooms, a margarita and a zucchini.
 The Best…And freshest pizza in Rome!

 Leaving the hustle and bustle of the market square we wandered down quiet narrow streets to Cisternino, a cheese shop.
 Here we tucked into the most delicious burrata, a cheese from Southern Italy.
 Many will confuse it with mozzarella, but burrata is next level.

 It’s what’s on the inside that counts.
 Hollowed out the white ball is filled with the best soft curds and cream.
 Burrata literally translates to buttered which is where you find the rich, decadent flavour.

 The tour led us next to a shop specialising in supplí, another popular street food similar to the Sicilian arancini.
 The fried risotto ball, is usually filled with some combination of meat, tomato sauce, and cheese.